-They’re the kings of the jungle with shelves full of National Television Awards and soon, Ant and Dec will be back on our screens hosting the new series of Britain’s Got Talent.
+They’re the kings of the jungle with shelves full of National Television Awards and soon, Ant and Dec will be back on our screens hosting the new series of Saturday Night Takeaway and Britain’s Got Talent.

 You may think you know all there is to know about the ubiquitous TV presenters, but we’ve found a few facts that might surprise you.